-- Place muffins in the oven and immediately reduce the heat to 350˚Bake 12-16 minutes or until a toothpick inserted into the center comes out clean.
+Place muffins in the oven and immediately reduce the heat to 375˚.
+Bake 12-18 minutes or until muffins are light golden brown and a toothpick inserted into the center comes out clean.
 Muffins will also spring back when lightly touched on the top when done.

 See Café Tips above for more detailed instructions and tips.